This blog may contain affiliate links. Read our disclosure policy for more info.

 If you love “chasing waterfalls” then Darwin, Australia is the perfect place to do so!
-Here are 7 amazing waterfalls near Darwin including some important information for visiting them!
+Here are 7 amazing Darwin waterfalls including some important information for visiting them!

 One of the best things about the city of Darwin is its close proximity to amazing national parks and waterfalls!
 In the dry season, waterfalls make some of the best places to spend an afternoon as you can actually swim in most of them!

-These are the waterfalls near Darwin that you should definitely go check out:
+These are the most impressive Darwin waterfalls that you should definitely go check out:

 1. Wangi Falls

-Camping Available?
-Yes, only across the road from the car park there is a full-facility campground run by Litchfield National Park
+- Is camping available?
+Yes, only across the road from the parking lot there is a full-facility campground run by Litchfield National Park.

 2. Florence Falls

-There is a great nature walk to get to them with the opportunity to spot some wildlife.
-If you don’t see any wildlife on the walk don’t worry though, you will be guaranteed to be swimming with the fish while taking a dip in Florence Falls!
+There is a beautiful nature walk you must do in order to reach the falls with the opportunity to spot some wildlife.
+If you don’t see any wildlife on the walk don’t worry, you’ll be guaranteed to be swimming with the fish while taking a dip in Florence Falls!